firebase/functions-samples/2nd-gen/taskqueues-backup-images/README.md

 We leverage its power here to set up a service that backs up all images from NASA's [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html).

 Task queue functions are powered by [Google Cloud Tasks](https://cloud.google.com/tasks).
-Learn more about the task queue functions at TODO.
+Learn more about [task queue functions](https://firebase.google.com/docs/functions/beta/task-functions).

 ## Functions
 The sample code consists of 2 functions: